OSGeo/PROJ/docs/source/operations/operations_computation.rst

 target CRS.
 Those conversions are conversion between geographic 2D and geographic 3D CRS or geographic 2D/3D and geocentric CRS.

-This is done by the createOperationsWithDatumPivot() method.
+This is done by the :c:func:`createOperationsWithDatumPivot()` method.

 So if transforming between EPSG:7042, RGF93 (lon-lat), geographic 3D and EPSG:4936, ETRS89, geocentric, one get the following concatenated operation,